The goals of this assignment are to:

 So, your program has to do the following:

-You can assume that the locations are whole numbers.
+You can assume that the input values are all whole numbers.
 Your calculated outputs should be whole numbers in terms of the number of tiles to travel in each direction.

 Below is a sample run for two cases.
 The unix command line is highlighted in bold font.